uvarc/rc-learning/content/courses/containers-for-hpc/using.md

 ### Apptainer module

-On Rivanna, the `apptainer` module serves as a "toolchain" that will activate container modules. **You must load `apptainer` before loading container modules.**
+The `apptainer` module serves as a "toolchain" that will activate container modules. **You must load `apptainer` before loading container modules.**

 See what modules are available by default:
 ```bash